Erwin Schrödinger: Wave mechanics

-Work on a unified field theory
+Unified field theory

-Following his work on quantum mechanics, Schrödinger devoted considerable effort to working on a unified field theory that would unite gravity, electromagnetism, and nuclear forces within the basic framework of General Relativity, doing the work with an extended correspondence with Albert Einstein.
-In 1947, he announced a result, "Affine Field Theory," in a talk at the Royal Irish Academy, but the announcement was criticized by Einstein as "preliminary" and failed to lead to the desired unified theory.
+Following his work on quantum mechanics, Schrödinger devoted considerable effort to working on a unified field theory that would unite gravity, electromagnetism, and nuclear forces within the basic framework of general relativity, doing the work with an extended correspondence with Albert Einstein.
+In 1947, he announced a result, "Affine Field Theory", in a talk at the Royal Irish Academy, but the announcement was criticized by Einstein as "preliminary" and failed to lead to the desired unified theory.
 Following the failure of his attempt at unification, Schrödinger gave up his work on unification and turned to other topics.
+Additionally, Schrödinger reportedly never collaborated with a major physicist for the remainder of his career.

 Color

 Schrödinger had a strong interest in psychology, in particular color perception and colorimetry (German: Farbenmetrik).
 He spent quite a few years of his life working on these questions and published a series of papers in this area: